Insurgency in the Preševo Valley: 2001

 On 5 February the fiercest fighting in the Preševo valley happened since the end of the 1999 Kosovo conflict.
 The Yugoslav army exchanged artillery fire for several hours across the internationally imposed buffer zone next to the border with Kosovo.
-On 16 February near the border town of Podujevo seven Serb civilians were killed after Niš-Ekspres bus with refugees from Kosovo was blown up by PMBLA.
-After that, on 7 March 2001, KFOR agreed to allow Serb military to reoccupy buffer zone (called "Ground Safety Zone") section by section.
-In one village where the PMBLA still stood, a guerrilla fighter died in an accidental explosion.
+On 16 February near the border town of Podujevo seven Serb civilians were killed after Niš-Ekspres bus with refugees from Kosovo was blown up by the UÇPMB.
+After that, on 7 March 2001, KFOR agreed to allow Serb military to reoccupy the GSZ section by section.
+In one village where the UÇPMB still stood, a guerrilla fighter died in an accidental explosion.
 At the same time Albanian guerrillas started mutiny in Republic of Macedonia.
 During the March one-week ceasefire was agreed again, after four policeman were killed.

-Army first entered the section on a border with Republic of Macedonia (section C East), in order to stop illegal arms smuggling.
-Afterwards KFOR allowed Serbs to return to zones C West and A on 25 March, and zone D on 14 April.
-On 21 May Albanian commanders signed Končulj agreement and agreed to disarm, but many continued to fight.
+The army first entered the section on a border with Republic of Macedonia (Sector C East), in order to stop illegal arms smuggling.
+Afterwards KFOR allowed Serbs to return to Sector C West and A on 25 March, and zone D on 14 April.
+On 21 May Albanian commanders signed the Končulj agreement and agreed to disarm, but many continued to fight.
 Last section was around Preševo (sector B).
 On 24 May, the Serbian army entered the town, although Albanian fighters were attacking them.
 There, one of the rebel commanders, Ridvan Qazimi "Lleshi" was killed.
 It is not clear whether he was killed by police or by other insurgents.
 After the Serb victory, the UÇPMB agreed to disarm.
-During the 2001 insurgency in Macedonia, the PMBLA continuously funded and supported the NLA.
+During the 2001 insurgency in Macedonia, the UÇPMB continuously funded and supported the NLA.
 They did that until there disarmament on 21 May 2001.
 Some of its veterans joined newly formed National Liberation Army in Republic of Macedonia.
 Around 400 guerrillas surrendered in order to get the pardon from the Yugoslav government.
-PMBLA chief Shefket Musliu surrendered to KFOR on 26 May.
+UÇPMB commander Shefket Musliu surrendered to KFOR on 26 May.
 Until August 2001 there were around 1,160 attacks on Serb police and civilians.